The official blog of the Lung Institute.

 Alternatives to Inhaling

 The benefit to marijuana in comparison to other traditional treatment options is the flexibility of the form.
 Today, marijuana can be ingested through baked edibles, boiled and strained into teas, vaporized rather than consumed through smoke or consumed through non-THC reactive oils such as Cannabidiol (CBD) oil, which can be taken orally as a drop.

 Although medical marijuana can serve as a temporary method of treatment for symptom relief, in all cases of marijuana consumption aside from CBD oil (which removes the THC reactive chemical that gets you high), marijuana has the unfortunate side-effect of getting you high.
 Another consideration is that although some form of legalization has occurred in 26 states, the legality of marijuana on the federal level is still an ongoing issue.

 It’s important to know the road ahead in the treatment of COPD, including information about marijuana and COPD.
-Although COPD can seem insurmountable, new discoveries are being made every day in the field of stem cell research, and the first step to living a longer life is finding a treatment that addresses the disease head-on.
+Although COPD can seem insurmountable, new discoveries are being made every day in the field of cellular research, and the first step to living a longer life is finding a treatment that addresses the disease head-on.
 Changing one’s diet and consistently exercising are among the best lifestyle changes one can do aside from quitting smoking.
-However, if you’re looking to address COPD progression directly, it may be time to consider stem cell therapy.
-Rather than only addressing the symptoms of lung disease, stem cell therapy may directly affect disease progression and may improve quality of life and pulmonary function.
+However, if you’re looking to address COPD progression directly, it may be time to consider cellular therapy.
+Rather than only addressing the symptoms of lung disease, cellular therapy may directly affect disease progression and may improve quality of life and pulmonary function.
 For people with lung disease, a change in quality of life could mean the difference between struggling to walk to the mailbox and riding a bike.